oschildt/SmartFactoryDemo/README.md

 ## Directory Structure

 ```
-docs
+application
+  api
+  config
+  css
+  localization
+  logs
+  resources
   src
-  SmartFactory
-    Interfaces
-    DatabaseWorkers
+  tests
+  xmlapi
+database
 ```

 ## Detailed description

+### application
+This is the root directory of the application.

+### application/api
+This directory contains the processor index.php of the JSON API requests.

+### application/config
+This directory contains the configuration files.

+### application/css
+This directory contains the css files for the application.

-### docs
+### application/localization
-This directory contains the documentation about classes, interfaces and functions of the framework SmartFactory.
+This directory contains the translation file texts.xml and the editor edit.php for user friendly editing of the translation texts.

+### application/logs
+This directory is used for logging, debugging and tracing.

+### application/resources
+This directory contains the resource files for the application.

-### src
+### application/src
-This is the root directory for all classes and interfaces.
-The class loader is implemented based on PSR4 approach.
-You have no need to add additional class loader function for your classes.
+This is the root directory for all code sources.

-### src/SmartFactory
+### application/tests
-This directory contains the core classes and interfaces of the framework SmartFactory.
+This directory contains the test scripts for checking the your classes for correct syntax and for checking your translations for duplicates and missing translations.

-### src/SmartFactory/Interfaces
+### application/xmlapi
-This directory contains the core interfaces of the framework SmartFactory.
+This directory contains the processor index.php of the XML API requests.

-### src/SmartFactory/DatabaseWorkers
+### database
-This directory contains the core classes of the framework SmartFactory for working with databases.
+This directory contains the SQL scripts for creation of the database for the demo application.